Amandine21/Virtualization/README.md

 Lightsail integrates with other AWS services, such as AWS DNS management (Route 53) for domain registration and management, AWS Certificate Manager for SSL/TLS certificate provisioning, and AWS Load Balancer for distributing traffic across multiple instances.
 Getting Started with Lightsail

-To run a single virtual machine using AWS Lightsail, follow these steps:

-    Sign in to the AWS Management Console and navigate to the Lightsail service.

-    Click on "Create instance" to start the instance creation process.

-    Choose a region where you want to deploy your virtual machine.

-    Select an instance image (blueprint) based on your desired operating system and application stack.

-    Choose the instance size that meets your resource requirements and fits your budget.

-    Configure the instance settings, such as instance name, SSH key pair, and availability zone.

-    Optionally, configure additional settings such as storage, networking, and security groups.

-    Review the configuration details and click "Create instance" to launch your virtual machine.

-    Once the instance is running, you can access it via SSH using the provided public IP address and your SSH key pair.

-    You can monitor the performance and manage your instance through the Lightsail console, including features like scaling, backups, and networking configurations.

-Remember to consider your instance's security, regularly update your software, and follow AWS best practices to ensure the reliability and security of your virtual machine.
-Conclusion

 AWS Lightsail offers a user-friendly and cost-effective solution for running a single virtual machine in the cloud.
 With its simplified setup, integrated services, and scalable resources, Lightsail enables users to quickly deploy and manage virtual machines without the need for advanced cloud computing knowledge.

 AWS EC2 for Multiple Virtual Machines